+Table 13: Transitions between Operational Modes and States

-13Note: Headlight_Status is the end state (filtered and debounced) of the MLS switch which encompasses POSITION/PARKLAMPS, OFF, AUTOLAMPS, and HEADLAMPS(LOW BEAM).
+Note: Headlight_Status is the end state (filtered and debounced) of the MLS switch which encompasses POSITION/PARKLAMPS, OFF, AUTOLAMPS, and HEADLAMPS(LOW BEAM).
 For convenience, the positions of the MLS are called out as active unless stated otherwise.
 Example: “POSITION/PARKING” with no further notation, implies POSITON/PARKING is active ON (DEFAULT).
 Else, “POSITION/PARKING LAMPS are OFF” (STATED OFF CONDITION).